 For example, she might be able to extract resources from several men by carrying sexual favors.

-Also multiple sexual partner mean that more men could believe being the father of a child -or at least having a chance to be- and could invest in them, even in case of the death of the woman’s partner, which in some cases could have had dire consequences.
+Also, multiple sexual partners mean that more men could believe in being the father of a child -or at least having a chance to be and could invest in them, even in case of the death of the woman’s partner, which in some cases could have had dire consequences.

-Some speculate that women in the human species hide their ovulation periods as a way to help her seed confusion.
+Some speculate that women in the human species hide their ovulation periods as a way to help them seed confusion.

 A man would not be able to know for sure when she’s ovulating and he would not be able to guard her 24/7, thus allowing her to seed confusion and get the best of both worlds.